ST4RGUARD/ST4RGUARD.github.io/_posts/2023-10-17-win_rdp_pivot.md

     Restart-Service -Force -DisplayName "Remote Desktop Services"

 then after a minute or so the rdp port should be enabled and viewable with nmap or

+if unable to rdp in , seeing ui error max number of sessions reached, we can

+    query session
+    logoff 1

+with 1 being a user that is logged in, (of course this could ruin session creds but will get us in for now)

+or + clipboard option in xfreerdp